serverlessq-hq/serverlessq-sdk-nextjs/README.md

 You can use the `enqueue` function to directly enqueue a job to a certain `Queue-ID`.

 ## Verbose Logs

 If you encounter errors while using the SDK you can enable verbose logs by setting the environment variable `SLSQ_VERBOSE` to `true` in your `.env.local` file.
 This will give you more information about the error and the SDK lifecycle.
 Feel free to attach these logs to your support request.

-## Support
-If you need help with the SDK or have any questions please contact us at
-- Discord
-- Issue Tracker on Github

 ## Milestone

 - [x] Enqueue messages with ServerlessQ
-- [x] Build Wrapper for NextJS API Routes
+- [x] Build Wrapper for Next.JS API Routes
 - [x] Allow dynamic queue creation
 - [x] Allow dynamic creation of cron jobs
 - [x] Implement a local proxy for testing queues and crons
 - [ ] Add the option for advanced queue options e.g. filter, tags

 <br/>

+## Example Project

+We have an example project in our [GitHub repository](https://github.com/serverlessq-hq/serverlessq-sdk-nextjs/tree/main/examples/playground)

 ## License